-Having that position considered, and
+b) Having that position considered, and

-Appealing if adversely affected
+c) Appealing if adversely affected.

 Due process allows for equity and fair play.
 In addition, due process requires openness and balance (i.e., the standards development process should strive to have a balance of interests and not to be dominated by any single interest category).
-However, for the IEEE Standards Sponsor ballot, there shall be a balance of interests without dominance by any single interest category.
+However, for the IEEE Standards Association ballot, there shall be a balance of interests without dominance by any single interest category.

-Participants engaged in the development of standards must comply with applicable federal, state, and international laws.
-In addition, for standards matters, the latest versions of several documents take precedence over this document, in the following order:

-New York State Not-for-Profit Corporation Law IEEE Certificate of Incorporation IEEE Constitution IEEE Bylaws IEEE Policies IEEE Board of Directors Resolutions IEEE Standards Association Operations Manual IEEE-SA Board of Governors Resolutions IEEE-SA Standards Board Bylaws IEEE-SA Standards Board Operations Manual IEEE-SA Standards Board Resolutions Policies and Procedures of this Sponsor

-Anything the Sponsor creates is hierarchically inferior to the documents and resolutions that are listed above its Policies and Procedures.
-The Policies and Procedures of the Sponsor are hierarchically superior to other documents of the Sponsor.
-Robert's Rules of Order Newly Revised (RONR) is the recommended guide on questions of parliamentary procedure not addressed in these procedures.

-1.1 IEEE Sponsor scope
+1.6 Definitions

+This clause shall not be modified except to include additional definitions.

+Written communication includes but is not limited to meeting minutes, letter, email, and fax.

+Standards Committees of IEEE standards projects are committees that are responsible for the development and coordination of the standards project and the maintenance of the standard after approval of the standard by the IEEE-SA Standards Board. (see IEEE-SA Standards Board Bylaws Clause 5.2.2 on “Standards Committees”).

+Responsible Subcommittee is an optional subgroup of the Standards Committee with delegated responsibility for approving the submission of PARs and Standards Association ballots.
+Responsible Subcommittees assist the Standards Committee in the control and management of a large scope of work involving multiple working groups.
+A PAR study group or a working group (WG) is not a Responsible Subcommittee.

+Administrative subgroup (e.g., AdCom or ExecCom) is an optional subgroup of the Standards Committee responsible for specified activities and decisions.
+An Executive Committee can include all the voting members of the Standards Committee.

+A participant is an individual involved in the standards development process (see IEEE-SA Standards Board Bylaws Clause 5.2.1 on “Participation in IEEE standards development”).

+NOTE: Participants can be members or non-members of IEEE, IEEE-SA, or the Standards Committee.

+A non-member is a participant who has not satisfied the criteria for membership defined in Clause 4.

+A member is a participant who has satisfied the criteria for membership defined in Clause 4.
+A member is eligible to be listed on the Standards Committee roster.

+A non-voting member is a member who has not satisfied the criteria for voting membership defined in Clause 4.3.

+A voting member is a member who has satisfied the criteria for voting membership defined in Clause 4.3.
+A voting member can participate in Standards Committee motions and any ballots of the Standards Committee.

+1.7 IEEE Standards Committee Scope

-This clause shall include the Sponsor's approved scope.
+This clause shall include the Standards Committee's approved scope.

-The scope of the Sponsor is to develop and maintain networking standards, recommended practices and guides for local, metropolitan, and other area networks, using an open and accredited process, and to advocate them on a global basis.
+The scope of the Standards Committee is to develop and maintain networking standards, recommended practices and guides for local, metropolitan, and other area networks, using an open and accredited process, and to advocate them on a global basis.
 Its technical scope is intended to be flexible and is ultimately determined by the sum of its approved PARs.

-1.2 Organization of the Sponsor
+1.8 Organization of the Standards Committee

 This clause shall not be modified.

-The Sponsor shall consist of officers (see Clause 3), and other members.
+The Standards Committee shall consist of officers (see Clause 3) and other members.

-2.0 Responsibilities of the Sponsor
+2.0 Responsibilities of the Standards Committee

 This clause shall not be modified except to include additional responsibilities.

-The Sponsor shall be responsible for at least the following:
+The Standards Committee shall be responsible for at least the following:

-Developing proposed IEEE standards and ensuring that they are within the scope of the Sponsor.
+Developing proposed IEEE standards and ensuring that they are within the scope of the Standards Committee.

 Initiating and overseeing ballots of proposed IEEE standards within its scope, including:

-Approving Project Authorization Requests (PARs) from a subgroup or the Sponsor
+Approving Project Authorization Requests (PARs) from a subgroup or the Standards Committee.

 Submitting a proposed PAR to the IEEE-SA Standards Board for consideration.
-Following approval of the PAR, the Sponsor shall submit necessary requests for extension, modification, or withdrawal of the PAR as required by the IEEE-SA Operations Manual
+Following approval of the PAR, the Standards Committee shall submit necessary requests for extension, modification, or withdrawal of the PAR as required by the IEEE-SA Standards Board Operations Manual.